 6. South Shore is the Sunny Side

-The reason why the most popular place to stay on Kauai is Poipu is because it’s known for being the sunny side of the island.
+The most popular place to stay on Kauai is Poipu because it’s known for being on the sunny side of the island.

-It can be raining everywhere else on Kauai, but there’s a good chance you’ll find at least a pocket of sun on the South Shore.
+It can rain everywhere else on Kauai, but there’s a good chance the South Shore has at least a pocket of sun.

-For the rest of the year, keep the South Shore as a backup plan in case it’s raining on the North or East Shore.
+Keep the South Shore as a backup plan for the rest of the year in case it’s raining on the North or East Shore.

 7. Kauai Has an Awesome Food Scene

-In the past decade or so, Kauai has really stepped up in the culinary world.
+Kauai has really stepped up in the culinary world in the past decade.

-Here, you’ll find tons of tasty food trucks (many of which have now launched brick and mortar restaurants), snack shacks, and upscale dining.
+Here, you’ll find many tasty food trucks (many of which have now launched brick-and-mortar restaurants), snack shacks, and upscale dining.

 They also have a really cool series of Kauai Food Tours that take you to all the best spots to try some incredible food.
 Find the best prices here.